 Electrically or by air

 The gyro rotor is usually driven by a jet of air directed to a number of grooves on the outside of the rotor.
-The jet is mounted on the outer gimbal ring and this makes sure that should the gyro not be in a vertical position, precession will erect the gyro (resulting from air jet force and the direction of rotation).
+The jet is mounted on the outer gimbal ring and this makes sure that, should the gyro not be in a vertical position, precession will erect the gyro (resulting from air jet force and the direction of rotation).
 Such as after engine start.

 Electrical driven gyro's have improved rigidity, greater freedom in pitch and roll, less drift and a faster erection system.
+But at the same time they are more expensive too.

 There are a number of errors or limitations for this indicator the pilot should know about.
 These are: gimbal error, drift, apparent drift, suction problems, gimbal limitation.
 We will address them below.